ekatiyar/mpv-autosub/README.md

      ```
      On Windows, the backslashes in the path need to be escaped, e.g.:
      **C:\\\\Users\\\\Administrator\\\\AppData\\\\Local\\\\Programs\\\\Python\\\\Python37\\\\Scripts\\\\subliminal.exe**

+3. Optionally, you can also enable auto-sub for video streams, although this may not work.
+   - Set a default directory for stream subtitles to be downloaded to.
+Note that this file persists even after the stream is closed.
+   - set the stream_enabled boolean to true

 ## Customization
 * Optionally change the subtitle languages / [ISO codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).